Storm expected to be another blow to Gulf Coast businesses

 The Gautier event was postponed until next month.
 A Juneteenth event in Selma, Alabama, was postponed until August.

 By Friday evening, storm clusters were dumping rain up to 4 inches (10 centimeters) an hour along parts of the Louisiana and Mississippi coasts, said Benjamin Schott, meteorologist in charge at the National Weather Service office in Slidell, Louisiana.
 Radar showed more heavy rain moving ashore over Alabama and the Florida Panhandle.
-The National Hurricane Center said the system was about 60 miles (95 kilometers) south of Morgan City, Louisiana, on Friday night, moving north at 13 mph (20 kph).
+The National Hurricane Center said the system was about 40 miles (65 kilometers) south-southeast of Morgan City, Louisiana, on Friday night, moving north at 10 mph (17 kph).

 Mexico, while getting rain from the storm in the Gulf, also was threatened by a storm in the Pacific.
 Tropical Storm Dolores formed Friday with landfall expected on its west-central coast Saturday evening, possibly near hurricane strength, according to the National Hurricane Center.